Thattai recipe, thattai murukku, how to make thattai

-Thattai or Thattai murukku is quite easy to make.
-I got this recipe from my friend which is very simple and easy to follow.
+Thattai or thattai murukku is quite easy to make.
+I got this thattai recipe from my friend which is very simple and easy to follow.
 Usually, I make thattai for Diwali and Krishna Jayathi and share it with my friends.
 They always loved it.

 I love thattai murukku so much especially the ones sold in Adyar Anandha Bhavan.
 Even in my school days, if my dad asks me what snack I want, I would always say thattai first.
 After moving to USA, I did not find tasty thattai sold anywhere.

 Few years ago, I tried this thattai recipe for the first time.
 Since then I make thattai murukku very often at home.
 For all those who think how to make thattai or wonder that making thattai is very difficult, follow this recipe.
 You will get crispy and delicious thattai.

 1. Soak channa dal and urad dal in water for 1 hour.
 Do not skip this step.
 In a bowl, add rice flour, urad dal flour, roasted gram dal (pottukadalai) flour, asafoetida, red chilli powder, salt, butter, sesame seeds and the soaked dals well.

 You can also add roasted 3 tablespoon peanuts and curry leaves (as desired) to further enhance the taste.
 Add water little by little to make a smooth and soft non sticky dough.2.
 Make small gooseberry sized balls.
 Meantime, keep the dough covered so that it does not dry out.
 Take two zip loc covers or square plastic sheets and grease it with few drops of oil.
 Keep a ball on one of the zip loc cover and close the balls using the other zip loc cover.